SohailMG/GameWebsite/README.md

 each time player guesses correct the range increases by 100 so 10-90 > 100-900 > 1000-9000 ...etc.
 game was implemented using Phaser3 game engin.

+* User scores and levels are stored in localStorage.

+# Note:
-Note: Run website with 1422.560 resolution as otherwise Html elements positions will be different.
+Run website with 1422.560 resolution as otherwise Html elements positions will be different.